Killer Instinct: T.J. Combo

 In Killer Instinct for Xbox One, T.J. is born into poverty in Texas and trained to box by his ex-military father.
 After losing a fight as a teen, T.J. begins cheating to win, but is eventually found out and banned from the league.
 After dropping out of school and being ejected from the military, T.J. moves to Chicago to reinvent himself, taking a job at a boxing gym to pay for his own training.
 Ten years later, T.J. becomes the Heavyweight Champion, but falls victim to the superstar lifestyle and neglects his training, losing the title three years later.
 After his manager flees the country, leaving T.J. in debt, Ultratech offers to install illegal cybernetic augmentations in his arms; desperate to stay on top, T.J. accepts.
 As a result, T.J. reclaims the title, but realizes he has become a pawn of Ultratech.
 When ARIA demands he throw a fight against Fulgore during a live exhibition for their customers, T.J. defies her and wins the fight.
 As punishment, ARIA exposes his enhancements, causing his title to be stripped and T.J. to be banned from boxing for life.
 Disgraced, T.J. rips the implants from his body and uses his last remaining funds to buy the boxing gym, renaming it the Combo Gym and training young fighters.
 Later, T.J. is contacted by a member of the Disavowed, who reveals T.J.'s former manager was an Ultratech agent planted to force T.J. into bankruptcy so Ultratech could experiment on him.
 Seeking both vengeance and redemption, T.J. joins the Disavowed and teams up with Orchid to destroy a Stalker development facility, acquiring classified information on Ultratech's illegal experiments.
 The two break into the Pinnacle, with T.J. defeating the new Fulgore model protecting the facility, and barely escape as Orchid broadcasts their findings to the world, causing public perception of the company to plummet and Ultratech to go dark.
 Orchid allows T.J. to take credit for the exposure, and he is once again hailed by the public.
 He later appears as part of Maya's anti-Ultratech rebel force with Orchid and Jago, barely surviving the attack by ARIA's forces.

-In 2012, Complex included him on a list of 25 "douchiest" video game characters, stating "It was cool when we were awestruck by the arcade, but almost 20 years later it just makes us[...]roll our eyes and suck our teeth."
 The character was based on John Parrish (who also performed the motion capture for T.J.
 Combo in the original Killer Instinct), known for playing Jax in the early Mortal Kombat games.